OpenDSA/OpenDSA-DevStack/README.md

 ## Test within Canvas

-1. Create Canvas Account.
-2. Generate access token with Approved Integration menu under settings under account.
+1. Create a Canvas Account.
+If you do not have access to a Canvas installation, then use the public one provided by Instructure at https://canvas.instructure.com.
+2. Generate an access token.
+Under "Account", click "Settings", then at the bottom of the page click "New Access Token".
+Be sure to copy the token once it is generated for the next step.
-3. Put generated token in to template_LMSconf.json
+3. Put the generated token into a copy of config/template_LMSconf.json
-4. Type your course name at course_code (e.g. "course_code": "CS3")
+4. In the template, pick a course code for `course_code` (e.g. "course_code": "CS3")
 5. Change template_LMSconf.json with your course name (e.g. CS3_LMSconf.json)
-6. Go to https://canvas.instructure.com and create a course with the same name that you chose in the previous step.
+6. Go to https://canvas.instructure.com and create a course using the same course code that you chose in the previous step.
-7. Go to the terminal, OpenDSA under vagrant, and compile a book (e.g. make CS3 opts="-c True")
+7. Go to the vagrant command terminal, cd to `OpenDSA`, and compile a book (e.g. make CS3).
+You will probably need to add a Makefile target, following the existing examples in the Makefile.
-8. If you get an error, try sudo pip install -r requirements.txt --upgrade
-9. then compile a book again.
+8. If you get an error, try sudo pip install -r requirements.txt --upgrade. then compile a book again.
-10. If you want to go to mysql terminal, type mysql -u root -proot
+10. If you want to go to the mysql terminal, type mysql -u root -proot

 ## Alter django DB scheme

 How to create a new DB and sync OpenDSA with the new DB.

-1. Open models.py in opendsa folder under ODSA-django
+1. Open models.py in the opendsa folder under ODSA-django
 2. Edit the described DB scheme as you wish
 3. Open conf.py in  ODSA-django folder
-4. Change the name field which is the DB name
+4. Change the name field, which is the DB name
 5. Create a new database in the terminal e.g. mysql -uroot -proot -e "CREATE DATABASE opendsa"
 6. Grant a user in the terminal